Russian lawmakers approve prison for 'fake' war reports

 Russian authorities have repeatedly decried reports of Russian military setbacks or civilian deaths in Ukraine as “fake” reports.
 State media outlets refer to Russia's invasion of Ukraine as a “special military operation” rather than a “war" or “invasion.”

-The draft law was approved by the lower and upper houses of parliament in quick succession, state news agencies said.
-It could be signed into law by President Vladimir Putin and take effect as soon as Saturday, the speaker of the lower house, Vyacheslav Volodin, said.
+The draft law was approved by the lower and upper houses of parliament in quick succession and is now set to be signed into law by President Vladimir Putin to take effect as soon as Saturday, the speaker of the lower house, Vyacheslav Volodin, said.

 “It is possible that by tomorrow, its rules will force those lied and made statements discrediting our armed forces to bear very grave punishment,” Volodin said.
 “I want everyone to understand, and for society to understand, that we are doing this to protect our soldiers and officers, and to protect the truth.”